iyanmv/qiskit-leaky-init/README.md

 # Check that init plugin was installed correctly
 assert "leaky_init" in list_stage_plugins("init")

-# To leak custom data, store it in builtins.data.
+# To encode custom data, store it in builtins.data.
 For example:
 # builtins.data = secrets.token_bytes(256)

 backend = FakeBrisbane()